UBC-UrbanDataLab/Classifying-End-Use-MDS2020/visualization/readme.md

     }))
 ```

 The map function allows us to perform custom functions on columns of data.
-In this case we create a uniqueID by concatenating multiple identifying tags (leaving spaces between the values) and also to match the strategy used in the main python code, we remove all instances of the building name by doing a replaceAll on all instances of the `siteRef` value found in the uniqueID.
+In this case, we create a uniqueID by concatenating multiple identifying tags (leaving spaces between the values).
+In addition, to match the strategy used in the main python code, we remove all instances of the building name by doing a replaceAll on all instances of the `siteRef` value found in the uniqueID.

-Next we have to "cast" the readings values from strings into floats so that the values can be aggregated, summarized, and visualized (which can not be done with strings).
+Next, we have to "cast" the values of the readings from strings into floats so that the values can be aggregated, summarized, and visualized (which can not be done with strings).

 #### -step 3.
 ```